openath/openath.github.io/_posts/2017-09-01-dna-first-match.md

 author: Andy Robinson
 ---

 Dynamic New Athletics is a new and exciting athletics team competition format proposed by European Athletics.
 It will be held between national teams from Europe at the European Games in Minsk, Belarus in 2019.
 It’s also designed to be fun and accessible for clubs, and will be promoted in Europe next summer.
+Read all about it here...

 We're helping organise the first ever competition THIS WEEKEND in Wimbledon, between local clubs and athletes, at Wimbledon Park.